 Place all ingredients in a pitcher, stir to combine, then refrigerate until very cold.
 Get all your glasses assembled and ready to go (you know the drill, salt on the rim, filled with ice, lime wedges on standby), then pour.
 You should get about 6-8 servings from one pitcher, depending how generously you pour for your guests!

-Perhaps that’s a bit harsh, but my number one complaint with frozen margaritas?
-They melt too damn fast!
+Lots of people swear by frozen margaritas, but my number one complaint?
+They melt too quickly!
 And if I’m going through the trouble of making a classic margarita recipe (really, it’s no trouble at all), I kind of don’t want it to be watered down, you know?

 If you make our Classic Margarita recipe, please let us know by leaving a review and rating below!